Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 -->

-### Shifting flows of money, investment and ideas[Dev Note 3/6/23] Possibly add more comparistions and their impacts on place identity here.

 ### Shifting flows of money, investment and ideas on place identity

 Norwich first started as a Saxon marketplace in the 800s and 900s, exporting wool.
 Throughout the Middle Ages, it was England's second largest city.